VGLoic/sc-release-process-exploration/README.md

 - main.yml: compile the artifacts, copy them in `releases/latest` and commit the changes in `main` branch,
 - releases.yml: compile the artifacts, copy them in `releases/<tag name>` and commit the changes in the release branch.

+## Release manager

+[Changesets](https://github.com/changesets/changesets) is used in order to manage releases here but any other tools can be freely chosen.

 ## What needs to be done

 - Storing artifacts outside of the repository,